Lcressot/SubFix/README.md

 This soft carries out an affine transformation on a subtitle file (i.e a translation and a scale of time) in order to fix it.
 Just give as paramaters 2 text sequences of the subtitle file and the two corresponding times of the video, and the soft will calculate the transformation and fix the file.
+More easily if you only need to translate the time, just specify the translate option.

 Here are the options of the software: